-- 1. Pay the assessment, including accrued interest; or - 2.
+- 1. Pay the assessment online at https://sd.motorcarrierconnect.com/, including accrued interest; or - 2.
 Request a hearing (in writing) before the Secretary of Revenue.

 Appealing an Audit Assessment

 A request for a hearing is the license holder's only way of contesting an audit assessment.
 If a license holder decides to appeal the assessment, he or she must submit a Request for Hearing within the 60-day time limitation.
 The request, submitted in letter form, must specifically identify the issues being contested.
 If it does not, the administrative hearing could be denied.